pmichali/lazyjack/README.md

 * Adds route to support network for other nodes to access.

 ### For the `up` command
-* Creates CNI config file for bridge plugin.
+* Creates CNI config file for bridge/PTP plugin.
 * Create routes for each of the pod networks on other nodes.
 * Reloaded daemons for services.
 * Restarted kubelet service.